Skip to content

 Browser blocks cross-origin API callsNetwork AccessFirst confirm it is not a Public Site URL issue

-Background tasks, thumbnails, ZIP preview, or trash retention behaves abnormallyRuntime and Scheduling / Storage and RetentionThen check operations CLI
+Background tasks, thumbnails, image preview, archive preview, or trash retention behaves abnormallyRuntime / File Processing / Storage and RetentionThen check operations CLI

-WebDAV global switch or behavior is abnormalWebDAVThen check WebDAV
+WebDAV global switch, system-file blocking, or connection behavior is abnormalWebDAVThen check WebDAV

-You need to see who changed whatAudit LogsThen check admin console
+You need to see who changed what, or want to narrow the audit scopeAudit LogsThen check admin console

 Places Administrators Change Most Often